credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/log-combiner-parent/log-combiner/README.md

                  "nameAndVersionSeparator": "-"
              }
          } &&endPlaceholder.jar file.
-If the configuration file is not found, all the files will be merged by the final time modification.
+If the configuration file not found, all the files will be merged by the final time modification.

 ## Configuration file log-combiner.properties